 With the employer mandate being delayed, what else is changing?
 At this point, all of the other fundamental ACA provisions impacting employers and employees will still take effect January 1, 2014:

 Guaranteed-issue individual health insurance policies will start in 2014.

 The state health insurance Marketplaces will open October 1, 2013 for coverage beginning January 1, 2014 (for individuals and small businesses).
 Find details on your state Marketplace here.

 The individual health insurance premium tax subsidies will start in 2014, lowering the cost of premiums purchased through the Marketplaces for most Americans.
-Find sample health insurance tax subsidy charts here.
-Likewise, the individual mandate will start in 2014.
+Learn more about premium tax credits here.

 These key ACA provisions, minus the penalties, create an opportunity for better benefits in 2014.